noptic/nail-core/docs/NailApi.coffee.md

 The object has 3 properties:

 APIs must be created with the factory method [NailApi.use].
-The API which creates a new API is considered the new API's `parent`.
+The API which creates a new API is considered the new API's [parent][NailApi.parent].

       it 'has a "parent" property', ->
         nail.should.have.property 'parent'